 I warned you I am crazy about apples right now; I can’t help it as more kids head back-to-school apples jump to my mind!
-This week won’t all be apple themed here but over at my FamilyEducation.com blog it is.
-So if you are looking for more ideas check it out!
-This craft is awesome because it requires almost no supplies, and it’s safe to assume most of us have paper rolls around the house.
+This apple craft is awesome for a bunch of reasons.
+First, because it requires almost no supplies, and it’s safe to assume most of us have paper rolls around the house.
+Second, this is a rad apple craft because it challenges preschoolers to carefully paint a small surface.
 Oh, and it’s so cute!
-These could also be used for cute apple napkin rings, a useful craft.

-- Start by cutting your roll into rings; you can make think or thin.
+- Start by cutting your roll into rings; you can make it thick or thin.

 - Cut 1 or 2 into strips ( these will be made into the leaves).

 - Paint the rings red, inside and out.
 Let dry.
 I just thought of another reason this apple craft rocks; paper rolls like this dry very quickly!